Every Place in Kansas – B

 Branchville Marshall Lost Town 1871-1879 The post office was named for Horatio Blanchard, the postmaster, and early settler.
 It was located in Walnut Township.

-Bland Bourbon Lost Town 1894 A country post office near Garland was in the home of J.S.
-Walker.
-The post office was only open for four months.
+Bland Bourbon Lost Town 1894 A country post office near Garland was in J.S.
+Walker’s home.
+It was only open for four months.

-Bland Reno Lost Town 1900-1905 At least 95 people were being supplied mail at one time.
-It also had a store.
-Gus Knoebel owned the land directly north of town and was the first postmaster.
+Bland Reno Lost Town 1900-1905 At one time, Bland supplied mail to at least 95 people and had a store.
+Gus Knoebel, the first postmaster, owned the land directly north of town and was the first postmaster.
 Bland was located about 12 miles east of Hutchinson in the Kisiwa Creek Valley.

 Blandford Sumner Lost Town 1879-1880